 All applicants whose first language is not English must submit an internet-based (iBT) TOEFL score.
 Tests more than 2 years old will not be accepted.
 TOEFL scores must be received by January 15th.
 Our TOEFL ETS code is 2396.

-In addition to your TOEFL Score, you will also have to take an in-house English Assessment given by our ESL Director.
-We will use the combination of your TOEFL score and the English Assessment score to determine your English level.
-Please note the English Assessment does not replace the required TOEFL score.
+Non-doctoral applicants who are invited to audition must also take an MSM English Assessment given by our ESL Director.
+We use the TOEFL score and English Assessment scores together to determine each applicant's English level.
+Note: the English Assessment does not replace the required TOEFL score.

-We require a minimum score of 79 or higher for all applicants (except doctoral).
-If you audition successfully but score between 49 and 78, you may still be considered for admission if you receive a passing grade on your English Assessment.
+We require a minimum score of 79 or higher for all non-doctoral applicants.
 Doctoral applicants are required to have a minimum score of 100.
-If you are a doctoral applicant who scored below 100, you will not be considered for admission.
+If you are a doctoral applicant with a TOEFL score below 100, you will not be considered for admission.

 We also accept the IELTS.
-We require at least a 6.5 for all applicants (except doctoral) and will apply the same rules of our English Assessment to your IELTS score.
+We require a minimum score of 6.5 for all non-doctoral applicants.
 Doctoral applicants are required to have a minimum score of 7.5.
-If you are a doctoral applicant who scored below a 7.5, you will not be considered for admission.
+If you are a doctoral applicant with an IELTS score below a 7.5, you will not be considered for admission.

 If you have studied full-time at an academic institution where the language of instruction is English, you may apply for a TOEFL exemption.
 The application for a TOEFL exemption is available within the online application.
 MSM’s Admission Committee does not automatically grant exemption from the TOEFL requirement for any applicant.
 If the TOEFL exemption is not granted, applicants must register immediately for the next available iBT TOEFL test.